Factom-Asset-Tokens/FAT/README.md

 Registering a new identity costs around 30 Entry Credits ($0.03).
 You'll need to wait up to 10 minutes for the block to complete to view and use your new identity.

-Once you're identity is ready, simply fill out the instructions in the token issuance dialog.
+Once your identity is ready, simply fill out the instructions in the token issuance dialog.